penn-cnt/scalp_deep-learning/scripts/codehub/README.md

 ### Pull Requests
 Submit a pull request to share your changes with the lab as a whole.
 The data team will review the request before merging it, or sending it back to you for more clarity or bug fixes.

+## Remaining Updates/Fixes

+- Remove keys from metadata handler if they do not get promoted to the feature extraction step.